alcabon/DEEPSEEK/README.md

 ### Summary
 You are spot on.
 By using `deepseek-coder-v2:lite` with its huge context, you effectively **bypass the model's knowledge gaps**.
 You don't need the model to *know* everything about Salesforce; you just need to *show* it the relevant documentation in the prompt, and it will reason perfectly over that data.

+---

+The speed (tokens per second or t/s) depends heavily on your hardware, but thanks to the **Mixture of Experts (MoE)** architecture of DeepSeek-Coder V2, it is surprisingly fast for a "16B" parameter model.

+Here is why: Even though the model is technically "16 Billion parameters," it only activates about **2.4 Billion parameters** per token.
+This makes it run almost as fast as much smaller models (like Llama 3 8B) while being much smarter.

+Here are the realistic speed estimates for the **DeepSeek-Coder V2 Lite (9GB model)**:

+### 1. The "Sweet Spot" Setup (NVIDIA RTX 3060 12GB / 4060 Ti 16GB)
+If the entire model fits into your GPU's VRAM (which is the goal):
+*   **Speed:** **40 to 60 tokens per second.**
+*   **Experience:** This feels like a snappy conversation.
+You can read the code as it generates.
+It is excellent for flow state.

+### 2. The High-End Setup (NVIDIA RTX 3090 / 4090 - 24GB VRAM)
+You have massive VRAM headroom:
+*   **Speed:** **80 to 120+ tokens per second.**
+*   **Experience:** This is blindingly fast.
+The code appears almost instantly.
+You barely have time to read the comments before the function is finished.

+### 3. The Mac Setup (Apple Silicon M1/M2/M3 - 16GB+ Unified Memory)
+Apple Silicon is highly optimized for these tasks:
+*   **Speed:** **25 to 45 tokens per second.**
+*   **Experience:** Very usable and smooth.
+The unified memory architecture handles the large context window efficiently.

+### 4. The "Bottleneck" Scenario (Using System RAM)
+If you try to run this on a GPU with only **8GB VRAM** (like an RTX 3070 or 4060 non-Ti), the model will not fit.
+It will spill over into your slower System RAM:
+*   **Speed:** **3 to 8 tokens per second.**
+*   **Experience:** Painful.
+You will watch it type out one word every second or two.
+It kills productivity for coding.

+---

+### The "Context Speed Trap" (Crucial for your 160K Context usage)

+There is a catch.
+The speeds above apply to **short context** (standard chat).

+As you fill up that massive **160K context window** (pasting large Apex classes or documentation), the speed will decrease.
+This is because the model has to scan the entire history every time it generates a new token.

+*   **At 4K Context (Normal Chat):** Full Speed (e.g., 50 t/s).
+*   **At 32K Context (Several Files):** Speed drops (e.g., 20-30 t/s).
+*   **At 100K+ Context:** Speed drops significantly (e.g., 5-10 t/s).

+**Recommendation:**
+For the best coding experience, keep your context clean.
+Don't paste the entire 160K if you don't need to.
+Just paste the relevant classes.
+This keeps the speed high and the latency low.

+**Summary:** If you have an RTX 3060 (12GB) or better, DeepSeek-Coder V2 Lite is one of the fastest local coding models available today, significantly outpacing heavier dense models like Llama-3-70B.